 - \ If the spas heater has failed, the majority of the time it will trip the GFCI breaker.
-If the spa is not heating and has not tripped the breaker, please follow these steps: - Check the control panel for diagnostic messages.
-Refer to spa diagnostic message area in previous sections.
-Follow steps to alleviate message. - 2.)
-Check water set temperature at control panel. - 3.)
-Check for dirty filter.
-Clean if necessary. - 4.)
+If the spa is not heating and has not tripped the breaker, please follow these steps: - 1.
+Check the control panel for diagnostic messages.
+Refer to your spa models diagnostic message area in previous sections.
+Follow steps to alleviate message. - 2.
+Check water set temperature at control panel. - 3.
+Check for dirty filters.
+Clean if necessary. - 4.
 Check "heat mode" the spa is set in.
-Spa should be in standard mode. - 5.)
-Check the control panel for heater light indicator.
-If the light is on, the spa should be heating.
-Wait a reasonable amount of time (approximately 1 hour) to see if the water temperature is changing. - 6.)
-Check to make sure that the pump is primed. - 7.)
-Reset power to the spa at GFCI breaker. - 8.)
+Spa should be in standard mode. - 5.
+Check the control panel for heater light indicator and / or thermometer icon.
+If the light is on or the indicator icon is moving, the spa should be heating.
+Wait a reasonable amount of time (approximately 1 hour) to see if the water temperature is changing. - 6.
+Check to make sure that the pump is primed and all slice valves are open. - 7.
+Reset power to the spa at GFCI breaker. - 8.
 If spa is still not heating, contact your dealer for service.